 I wasn’t sure how it was going to turn out but I knew it would be organized!
 It’s gotten a thumbs up from everyone in the house including my dad who thought my idea was a waste of time.

 Update: This kitchen pantry is at my old house and I recently updated it to add new shopping product links for 2021.
 If you missed our old kitchen and the crazy huge renovation we did by tearing down walls and adding 300 additional square feet, you can see that kitchen reveal post here.
 I miss those gorgeous white kitchen cabinets and super white quartzite counters!

 The food was always kept in this kitchen cabinet and it was always a mess.

-I added a simple closet maid door rack to hold smaller plastic containers which worked out perfectly for granola, breakfast bars and other smaller food items.
+I added a simple Closetmaid over the door rack to hold smaller plastic containers which worked out perfectly for granola, breakfast bars and other smaller food items.